openapi-generators/openapi-python-client/README.md

 If this option results in conflicts, you will need to manually override class names instead via the `class_overrides` option.

+Regardless of this setting, when two or more schemas under `components/schemas` would be named the same because they share a `title`, all of them are named from their own component names instead.
+This is what FastAPI produces when a model is used for both a request and a response body: `DemoEntity-Input` and `DemoEntity-Output` both have the title `DemoEntity`, and become `DemoEntityInput` and `DemoEntityOutput`.

 ### http_timeout

 By default, the timeout for retrieving the schema file via HTTP is 5 seconds.
 In case there is an error when retrieving the schema, you might try and increase this setting to a higher value.